ailispaw/talk2docker/README.md

 ## Features

-- Handle multiple Docker deamons
+- Handle multiple Docker daemons
 - Output in JSON or YAML format as well
 - Organize commands by category